damazz/HQCA/README.md

 ## References

 The software was utilized in various forms to obtain results listed in the publications below.
 In particular, some of the methods covered here are referenced and explained further in these articles, which cover varying aspects quantum simulation for quantum chemistry.
-While the earlier works could not be directly replicated, the ideas present in them are manifest in the current iteration, and should be replicated more easily with this design.
+While the earlier works might not be exactly replicated with this code, as this project, qiskit, and the quantum devices themselves have all changed significantly, the ideas present in them are accesible, and could be replicated with this module in a straightforward manner.
+When possible, these are provided as examples.

 Smart, S. E., Schuster, D. I., & Mazziotti, D. A. (2019).
 Experimental data from a quantum computer verifies the generalized Pauli exclusion principle.
 Communications Physics, 2(1). https://doi.org/10.1038/s42005-019-0110-3